 Overcoming Overconfidence and Impatience

 To manage risk, start by asking the right questions.
 What are the potential challenges your business could face?
 How can you address them?
-Seeking input from experienced groups or mentors can provide valuable insights and help you avoid costly mistakes.
-Combining personal need with external research reduces uncertainty and strengthens your decision-making process.
+Seeking feedback from veteran groups or mentors may also help you avoid making costly mistakes.
+Combining your personal needs with outside research can decrease uncertainty in your decisions.

 Designing a Business Model That Works